 A survey of the essentials of biblical Hebrew.
-The focus is on basic Grammar, vocabulary, and the development of reading skills.
+The focus is on basic grammar, vocabulary, and the development of reading skills.
+Course is only graded pass/fail.

 6120 Interpreting the Old Testament I (3 sh)

 This course surveys the story of the People of God in the first twelve books of the Old Testament known as the Torah and the Former Prophets.
 It seeks to provide a beginning knowledge of the over-arching narrative content (events, characters, themes).
 Attention will be given to historical and cultural background, critical problems and literary genres as they aid interpretation of specific texts.
 The goal is to prepare students to appreciate, interpret and teach from these books in ministries of the Church.